-The SX1272/73 incorporates the LoRaTM spread spectrum modem which is capable of achieving significantly longer range than existing systems based on FSK or OOK modulation.
-With this new modulation scheme sensitivities 8 dB better than equivalent data rate FSK can be achieved with a low-cost, low-tolerance crystal reference.
-This increase in link budget provides much longer range and robustness without the need for a TCXO or external amplification.
-LoRaTM Also provides significant advances in selectivity and blocking performance, further improving communication reliability.
+The SX1276/77/78/79 incorporates the LoRaTM spread spectrum modem which is capable of achieving significantly longer range than existing systems based on FSK or OOK modulation.
+At maximum data rates of LoRaTM the sensitivity is 8dB better than FSK, but using a low cost bill of materials with a 20ppm XTAL LoRaTM can improve receiver sensitivity by more than 20dB compared to FSK.
+LoRaTM also provides significant advances in selectivity and blocking performance, further improving communication reliability.
 For maximum flexibility the user may decide on the spread spectrum modulation bandwidth (BW), spreading factor (SF) and error correction rate (CR).
 Another benefit of the spread modulation is that each spreading factor is orthogonal - thus multiple transmitted signals can occupy the same channel without interfering.
 This also permits simple coexistence with existing FSK based systems.
 Standard GFSK, FSK, OOK, and GMSK modulation is also provided to allow compatibility with existing systems or standards such as wireless MBUS and IEEE 802.15.4g.

-The SX1272 offers three bandwidth options of 125 kHz, 250 kHz, and 500 kHz with spreading factors ranging from 6 to 12.
-The SX1273 offers the same bandwidth options with spreading factors from 6 to 9.
+The SX1276 and SX1279 offer bandwidth options ranging from 7.8 kHz to 500 kHz with spreading factors ranging from 6 to 12, and covering all available frequency bands.
+The SX1277 offers the same bandwidth and frequency band options with spreading factors from 6 to 9.
+The SX1278 offers bandwidths and spreading factor options, but only covers the lower UHF bands.